In San Diego, life is lived outdoors. It’s not only the surfers finding happiness here. A visit to a big city with small town charm.

 While the evening sun bathes San Diego’s skyline in golden light, on the other side of the Coronado Bridge the last band of the day plays at the Blues Festival, on the harbour promenade.
 Ted Wood, bearded architect and drummer, sits on a bench and taps with his foot to the beat of the music.
 He’s actually not a city person, says Wood, 73, but San Diego is different.
 "Good music and nice folks everywhere."
 How right he is!
 But even if the festival’s good cheer is contagious, and we’d prefer to kick off our shoes and dance along, we have to move on.
 We’ve got one last appointment, in a small diner at the edge of the historic Gaslight District.
 Next to all the impressive Victorian buildings and skyscrapers, the one-storey "Kansas City Barbeque" seems unremarkable at first glance.
 A bar like thousands of others in the USA: a little behind the times, paint flaking from the walls, worn-out furniture.
 Then we catch sight of the "Top Gun" sign in the window, and know we’ve come to the right place.
 Here stands, in a corner in this bar, the legendary piano from the 1986 film, the very piano where "Maverick" sang "Great Balls of Fire".
 And here’s the jukebox which played "You’ve Lost That Lovin’ Feelin’" in the final scene from "Top Gun".
 "On the contrary", one thinks, sipping a beer at the bar like Tom Cruise, "this lovin’ feelin’ for San Diego has only just begun."

 The neighbourhood of Little Italy offers the perfect alternative to Starbucks et al., for those who want to enjoy their latte in a more individual setting.
-Heartsleeves Coffee opened recently in a hidden courtyard – nowhere else in San Diegodoes the coffee taste so good!
+Heartsleeves Coffee is located in a hidden courtyard – nowhere else in San Diegodoes the coffee taste so good!
 And of course the quaint little coffeehouse has abundant seating in the shade.

 (Text: Travel Magazine/Peter Aeschlimann)